alvarop/silta/fw/README.md

 #Silta - Python to STM32F4 Bridge Project

+## Firmware Download
+If you don't want to build the firmware and prefer downloading it, check out the github releases page: https://github.com/alvarop/silta/releases

 ## Firmware Build instructions

 Make sure you have the arm-none-eabi(gcc, etc...) tools installed: https://launchpad.net/gcc-arm-embedded